Herz History, Family Crest & Coats of Arms

 The surname Herz was first found in Bavaria, where this family made important contributions toward the development of this district from ancient times.
 Always prominent in social and political affairs, the family formed alliances with other families within the Feudal System and the nation.
 Individual bearers of this name first mentioned in ancient chronicles include Martin Hercz, who lived in the Bohemian town of Iglau around the year 1383.

-Important Dates for the Herz family
+Early History of the Herz family

 This web page shows only a small excerpt of our Herz research.
 Another 89 words (6 lines of text) covering the years 1803, 1835, and 1888 are included under the topic Early Herz History in all our PDF Extended History products and printed products wherever possible.